keyTsai14/Linux-note/usual-codes.md

     Port 22	# port

 #### vim info
-- when see "no write since last change (add to override)", next command will be helpful
+- when see "no write since last change (add to override)", next command will be helpful:
   ```bash
   # save and close
   :wq